jhelsby/jlox-notes/sections/8_resolving-and-binding.md

 > A variable usage refers to the preceding declaration with the same name in the innermost scope that encloses the expression where the variable is used.

-Our interpreter implemented this rule correctly right up until we added closures.
-For example, the following code currently breaks our rule:
+Our interpreter implemented this rule correctly right up until we added closures, which broke it.
+For example, the following code currently violates our rule:

 ```java
 var a = "global"